 You may try to get the baby used to a toy to encourage self-soothing.
 The baby finds comfort in them.

-1. Does a Baby’s Ability to Self-Soothe Reflect the Parenting Abilities?
+1. Does a Baby’s Ability to Self-Soothe Reflect on Parenting Abilities?

 A baby’s ability to self-soothe depends on the baby’s temperament and not on your parenting abilities.

 Sometimes babies do not self-soothe or resist it.
 You should not be afraid that the baby lacks something or will not be independent.
-On the other hand, the ability to engage with the baby to comfort the baby is considered to be extremely healthy.
+On the other hand, the ability to engage with the baby to comfort him is considered to be extremely healthy.